-Students are housed by gender in traditional style residence halls having two students per room, apartment style residences housing four to six students per apartment, or small houses adjacent to the campus.
-With few exceptions, housing requirements, which are published yearly in the Student Handbook, require students to either live with their parents or guardian or on campus.
-A wide variety of meal plans are available to all students and are a requirement for resident students.
+Residential students are housed according to one's given biological sex established at birth.
+Traditional style residence halls have two students per room, apartment style residences house three to six students per apartment, and small houses adjacent to the campus have a variety of arrangements.
+Housing requirements, which are published yearly in the Student Handbook, include, but are not limited to, living off-campus at a parent or legal guardian's home, faculty or staff member's home, family of another commuter or living on campus in residential housing.
+A variety of meal plans are available to all students and are a requirement for resident students.